steelwil/JSCodeSkulptor/README.md

 We support latest versions of the biggest 3 browsers.
 At the moment this is Chrome/Firefox and IE.

-To see the demo's http://www.frog.za.net/js/cs/index.html
+To see the demos http://www.frog.za.net/js/cs/index.html